-Research Use/Disclosure Without Authorization: to use or disclose protected health information without authorization by the research participant, a covered entity must obtain one of the following:
+Research Use/Disclosure Without Authorization: to use or disclose protected health information without authorization by the individual whose PHI is planned for research use, a covered entity must obtain one of the following:

 Documented IRB or Privacy Board Approval.
 Documentation that an alteration or waiver of research participant's authorization for use/disclosure of information about them for research purposes has been approved by an IRB or Privacy Board*.